 How will this new service be funded?

-I already have a backyard compost, is this different?
+I already have a backyard compost.
+How is this different?

 - This service will accept some items that cannot be processed in a typical backyard compost, such as meat, dairy and greasy cardboard.
 You are encouraged to continue use of your backyard compost if you choose to do so.

-What are the acceptable items in the City’s green carts?
+What items are acceptable in the City’s green carts?

 Accepted Items: